pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 5. Upload a document with all citations of work used
 6. Upload rubric spreadsheet :download:`CIS_Final_Project_Template.xlsx<CIS_Final_Project_Template.xlsx>`.
     Spell check the spreadsheet before turning it in.
+    Double-check that your artistic messages are clear.
+"Add materials to objects" is *not* an artistic message.
+"Creating happiness by using bright colors, light, and friendly faces" is an artistic message.

 7. Upload reflection
 8. Repeat the uploads you did for steps 3-7, but go into the "ECC Assessment" part of the Scholar web page (hidden on the left side) and upload there too.